asseinfo/react-kanban/README.md

 ## ❓ Why?

 - 👊 Reliable: 100% tested on CI; 100% coverage; 100% SemVer.
-- 🎮 Having fun: Play with Hooks 🎣 and Styled Components 💅🏻.
+- 🎮 Having fun: Play with Hooks 🎣 and ~~Styled Components~~.
 - ♿️ Accessible: Keyboard and mobile friendly.
 - 🔌 Pluggable: For use in projects.

 ## 🛠 Install and usage

-Since this project use Hooks and Styled Components, you have to install them:
+Since this project use Hooks, you have to install them:

 - `react>=16.8.5`
-- `styled-components>=4`

 After, Install the lib on your project: